yenbekbay/app-landing-page/README.md

 3. Clone the repository you just forked: `git clone https://github.com/YOUR-USER/app-landing-page`
 4. Enter `cd app-landing-page`
 5. Then run `bundle install` to get [Jekyll](http://jekyllrb.com) and all the dependencies.
-6. Edit `_config.yml` as needed.
+6. Edit `_config.yml` and `content.html` as needed.
 7. Run the Jekyll server with `bundle exec jekyll serve`
 8. Go to `http://localhost:4000`

+Note:
+If you edit css files, your landing page will update, but if you edit html files, the changes won't be reflected until you run `bundle exec jekyll serve` again.

 ## Deploy your site to GitHub Pages

-Deploy your site to GitHub Pages as a [User Page](https://help.github.com/articles/user-organization-and-project-pages/#user--organization-pages).
-To do so, when you are done modifying your clone, you should rename your repository to `username.github.io` where username is your username.
-When GitHub builds the page it will be made available at `https://username.github.io`.
+Deploy your site to GitHub Pages with `git push -f origin master:gh-pages`

 If you are planning on using a custom domain to direct to your site, modify the CNAME file as described [here](https://help.github.com/articles/adding-a-cname-file-to-your-repository/).